 “Parenting is not a technique, it’s a relationship”

-A Parent Participation Preschool is a community.
+A Parent Involvement Preschool (PIP) is a community.
 It brings together a group of parents, children and

 How It Works

 Family involvement ranges from orientation, monthly meetings and parent education sessions to cleaning days, fundraising and community activities.

 Parents may choose to join the teachers in the classroom.
 It’s a wonderful opportunity to make

 memories with your child and learn from the other parents and teachers.

 #2: Attend monthly meetings and parent education nights

 We hold monthly parent education talks by early childhood experts and general meetings to discuss preschool business.
 It gives you a chance to reflect on your parenting skills and build school community.

 Each family is assigned a job to help the running of the preschool.
 It allows you to get to know your fellow parents and make a real impact in your child’s school.